vercel/next.js/docs/basic-features/image-optimization.md

 ---
-description: Next.js supports built-in image optimization, as well as third party loaders for Imgix, Cloudinary, and more!
+description: Next.js supports built-in image optimization, as well as third party loaders for Imgix, ImageKit, Cloudinary, and more!
 Learn more here.
 ---

 # Image Component and Image Optimization